What is Rural Touring?

 You can find out more about the wonderful people who make rural touring happen by reading our series of rural touring stories.

-The films below are from Arts Alive, Night Out Wales, Highlights and Carn to Cove - four of our Rural Touring Scheme members - and from Pentabus Theatre Company.
-They give a really good picture of what rural touring is all about, including the benefits to local communities, local voluntary promoters and small venues, and artists and performers.
+The films below are from Arts Alive, Night Out Wales, Highlights and Carn to Cove - four of our Rural Touring Scheme members - as well as Puppet State Theatre and Pentabus Theatre Company They give a really good picture of what rural touring is all about, including the benefits to local communities, local voluntary promoters and small venues, and artists and performers.